 Heat Pump Manufacturer Heat Pump Model How will the Heat Pump be used?
-Please tick one of the following options ☐ The Heat Pump model stated will provide HE☐ The Heat Pump model stated will provide HE☐ Does the Heat Pump have additional comp ponents installed? □Back-up heater - on-board □Back-up heater - external □Boost heater - on-board □Boost heater - external □Immersion heater - on-board □Immersion heater - external Is this model in the ENA Heat Pump Type the Database correct?
-See register in database found in the second ENA website here .
-If yes, please proceed to the second sec □Yes - Register No: □ No If no, please fill in the following additi onal Power Quality details required for non-re gistered Heat Pump Models application? nentation for the Heat Pump attached to this consibility to ensure all information required to pase is provided. □Yes □ No
+Please tick one of the following options ☐ The Heat Pump model stated will provide HE☐ The Heat Pump model stated will provide HE☐ Does the Heat Pump have additional components installed? □Back-up heater - on-board □Back-up heater - external □Boost heater - on-board □Boost heater - external □Immersion heater - on-board □Immersion heater - external the Database correct?
+Register Database and is the information in a paragraph under "Processes & Forms" on the Declaration' section. □Yes - Register No: □ No If no, please fill in the following additional Power Quality details required for non-registered Heat Pump Models application? nentation for the Heat Pump attached to this consibility to ensure all information required to base is provided. □Yes □ No